netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 So, by having the certificates owned by `systemd-journal-remote:systemd-journal`, satisfies both `systemd-journal-remote` which is not in the `systemd-journal` group, and `systemd-journal-upload` (and `systemd-journal-gatewayd`) which use dynamic users.

+You don't need to do anything about it (the scripts take care of everything), but it worth noting how this works.

 ## Server configuration

 On the centralization server install `systemd-journal-remote`: